Healthy School Lunches

 A lighter option based on sandwiches, and salad or vegetables, plus a pudding and a drink is also available each day.
 Special diets will be catered for but we do ask for a medical referral from either the dietician or GP.

-A menu of school lunches is sent out to parents each term and the weekly menu is always displayed on the kitchen window and is available on both ours and the Derbyshire County Council website.
+A menu of school lunches is always displayed on the kitchen window and is available on both ours and the Derbyshire County Council website.
 If your child would like to have school meals on certain days this can be arranged with the school office.

-The current cost (at the time of print) of a school lunch for junior-aged children is £2.10 per day, i.e. £10.50 per week, which should be paid in advance weekly on a Monday morning (or termly if you prefer).
-Money should be sent in a sealed envelope with your child’s name, class and the amount enclosed written clearly on the envelope and should be given to the class teacher.
-Payment is via ParentPay.
+The current cost (at the time of print) of a school lunch for junior-aged children is £2.20 per day, i.e. £11.00 per week, which should be paid in advance weekly via ParentPay.
 Please speak to the school office if you don't have an account set up already.
 Please see this letter regarding other meal choices outside the standard meal options.

 Important notice: If, because of your financial circumstances, you feel your child is entitled to free school lunches - EVEN IF YOUR CHILD IS UNDER THE AGE OF 7 AND THEREFORE ALREADY IN RECEIPT OF UIFSM - please let us know.
 If entitled, it is very important that you claim, since this brings a significant amount of money into school (‘Pupil Premium’, currently worth £1,300 per child) to support your child’s education.
 Such requests are treated in confidence and our system of collecting lunch money does not make public who has free school meals and who pays.